 · If children join the school after Early Years, meetings are held with parents/carers, and Upper Beeding Primary School staff will consult with previous schools to discuss the child.

 In both cases, concerns regarding identified or suspected SEN will be discussed with the Upper Beeding Primary School Special Educational Needs Coordinator (SENCo).

 If children’s needs become apparent as they move up through the school, class teachers will discuss these with the SENCo, and discussions will be held with the child’s parents/carers.
 If the child is found to have needs that meet the criteria in the Code of Practice, the child will be listed on the school’s Disability and Special Educational Needs (SEND) Register, and additional provision will be put into place.
 The SENCo maintains the SEND register and oversees provision.
 The school’s SEND Register is an internally held document, the aim of which is to ensure that teachers are aware of children’s additional needs.
-The progress of children on the SEND Register is closely monitored by the school’s Senior Leadership Team and their achievement in tests at the end of Key Stage 1 (Year 2) and Key Stage 2 (Year 6) can be reviewed as a group, e.g. by Ofsted, to ensure that the school’s provision is working for children with additional needs.
+The progress of children on the SEND Register is closely monitored by the school’s Senior Leadership Team and their achievement in assessments at the end of Key Stage 1 (Year 2) and tests at the end of Key Stage 2 (Year 6) can be reviewed as a group, e.g. by Ofsted, to ensure that the school’s provision is working for children with additional needs.

 If at any point parents/carers have concerns about their child’s progress or attainment, or suspect the child may have additional needs, they are encouraged to make an appointment to discuss their concerns with the child’s class teacher and/or the SENCo, as appropriate.

 2.How will school staff support my child?